 Scott A, Jeon S-H, Joyce CM, Humphreys JS, Kalb G, Witt J, et al. A randomised trial and economic evaluation of the effect of response mode on response rate, response bias, and item non-response in a survey of doctors.
 BMC Med Res Methodol.
 2011;11(1):126. https://doi.org/10.1186/1471-2288-11-126.

 Sahlqvist S, Song Y, Bull F, Adams E, Preston J, Ogilvie D, et al. Effect of questionnaire length, personalisation and reminder type on response rate to a complex postal survey: randomised controlled trial.
 BMC Med Res Methodol.
 2011;11(1):62. https://doi.org/10.1186/1471-2288-11-62.

 Alyson Young (Adelphi Values) for her contribution to the qualitative research study, and to the many families who provided such valuable insights during this research.
-The authors thank MediTech Media for providing medical writing support, which was funded by F. Hoffmann-La Roche Basel AG, Switzerland in accordance with Good Publication Practice (GPP3) guidelines (http://www.ismpp.org/gpp3).
+The authors thank MediTech Media for providing medical writing support, and Carl Cooper (Adelphi Values) for writing the first draft of the manuscript which was funded by F. Hoffmann-La Roche Basel AG, Switzerland in accordance with Good Publication Practice (GPP3) guidelines (http://www.ismpp.org/gpp3).

 This study was funded by F. Hoffmann-La Roche Ltd.